-But as it is with life, the path of being a business owner is paved with learning experiences, taking risks and doing whatever is required to succeed.
+But as it is with life itself, the path of being in business is paved with learning experiences, taking risks, and doing whatever is required to succeed.

-Succeeding in business is not a walk in the park.
+Succeeding in business is not a stroll in the park.

-As evident in the American Bureau of Labor Statistics’ Business Employment Dynamics, which indicates that about 50% of businesses with employees will survive their fifth year in business.
+As evident in the American Bureau of Labor Statistics’ Business Employment Dynamics, which shows that about 50% of businesses with employees will survive their fifth year in business.

 With that said, if your business is over five years, kudos to you (there’s more to go anyway), but if you’re just starting out, you must fortify yourself with the right mindset and resources that will help you succeed.

-It is nonetheless, an essential business growth lesson I learnt from experience, and you can learn from it too.
+It is, an essential business growth lesson I learned from experience, and you can learn from it, too.